-William McCool began working on his typewriter as early as 1903, and possibly even earlier than that.
+William began working on his typewriter as early as 1903, and possibly even earlier than that.
 The first patent that was issued to him was for the typewriter's ribbon mechanism.
 It was patent no.87,307, applied for on June 19, 1903 and awarded on November 5, 1907.
 Three other patents were also applied for on the same day though two wouldn't be awarded until June 12, 1910 and the fourth on December 26, 1911.
 The final patent was applied for on February 25, 1905 and issued on August 05, 1913.
 Why are these dates interesting?
-Because the McCool was actually only produced for just one year in 1909.
-William McCool labored for at least 6 years to bring his typewriter to market only to have it disappear almost immediately.
-Adding insult to injury, two of the patents were issued after production had ceased.
+Because the McCool was actually only produced for just one year in 1909 which means that William labored for at least 6 years to bring his typewriter to market only to have it disappear almost immediately.
+Adding insult to injury, two of the patents weren't issued until after production had ceased.

 1903 - 1910